 For that purpose, people use self-rising floodwalls.
 Here are the best options on the market that can help you stay prepared against floods:

 2. Pre-constructed flood bags.
-When facing the water, these are also capable to raise in height and length, protecting your property.
+When facing the water, these can also raise in height and length, protecting your property.
 People claim that Quick Dam Flood Bags are the best for this purpose.
-Super simple to install, yet very effective.
+Super simple to install yet very effective.

 3. Self-rising water gate floodwalls.
 This is the premium solution for floodwalls.
 They are expensive but if you live in an at-risk area they can easily pay themselves off.